-Peter Singer's latest book is Ethics in the Real World: 82 Brief Essays on Things That Matter.
+Peter Singer's books include Ethics in the Real World: 82 Brief Essays on Things That Matter.

-From his Q & A with Debra Liese for the Princeton University Press blog:
+From his Q & A with Linch Zhang for the Huffington Post:

 Visit The Life You Can Save website, Facebook page, and Twitter perch.